nazdridoy/ngpt/docs/usage/library_usage.md

 ## CLI Components Reuse

 nGPT's CLI utilities can be reused in your own CLI applications.
-Here's how to leverage the components in `cli.py`:
+The CLI components have been restructured and are now organized in the `ngpt.cli` package:

 ### Interactive Chat Sessions